My father built this Heathkit CR-1 Crystal Radio for me for my birthday when I was in the 5th grade, circa 1959. I helped ;0)…..

 The basic circuit:

 The above circuit is very simple.
 It consists of a parallel LC tuned circuit where the inductor is a 1/2 inch diameter toroid wound with about 55 turns of small gauge “Kynar” wire-wrap solid copper wire.
 Enamel insulated magnet wire will work fine as well.
 With this particular toroid, 55 turns produces about 12 microhenries.
 The antenna is connected to one end, ground to the other.
-The parallel “tuning” capacitor is a 0.005 microfarad disc capacitor.
+The parallel “tuning” capacitor is a random 0.005 microfarad disc capacitor found in my scrap pile.
 A 1N34A germanium diode (anode) is connected to the antenna end of this parallel combination.
 A high impedance crystal earplug is connected between the diode cathode and ground.

 Since these crystal earplugs look like a very high resistance in parallel with a capacitance, this capacitance will charge up to the peak diode voltage and then stop the earplug current flow.
 (Not an issue with high impedance magnetic earphones commonly used.
 Eg: The Heathkit CR-1) To prevent this, place a 47K resistor across the earplug to drain off this charge.
 The resistor costs a little signal but it’s necessary; value not critical.
 A potential gremlin, easy to overlook.
 (The Razor Blade foxhole radio did not need this discharge resistor.
 I believe the “reverse leakage current” back through the improvised diode effectively discharged the earphone capacitance through the coil).